Evaluating Counterfactual Policies Using Instruments: The identified set without monotonicity or policy invariance

 Fortunately, we will show that it is not necessary to enumerate response types to derive the identified set for the counterfactual policy of interest.
-The key observation is that we need not search over possible distributions $P^*$ for the model primitives; it is sufficient to restrict our attention to the collection of marginal distributions $\{Y(0), Y(1), D(z, \cdot)\}_{z}$ that involve the potential outcomes and the potential treatments \emph{for one judge at a time}.
+The key observation is that we need not search over possible distributions $P^*$ for the model primitives; it is sufficient to restrict our attention to the collection of marginal distributions $\{(Y(0), Y(1), D(z, \cdot))\}_{z}$ that involve the potential outcomes and the potential treatments \emph{for one judge at a time}.
+That is, we need not explicitly consider the dependence between $D(z,\cdot)$ and $D(z',\cdot)$ for $z \neq z'$.
 To see why we need not consider the joint behavior of the judges, observe that the counterfactual outcome can be written

-which depends on $P^*$ only through the collection of marginals for $\{Y(0), Y(1), D(z,1) \}_z$ and the marginal distribution of $Z$.
+which depends on $P^*$ only through the collection of marginals for $\{(Y(0), Y(1), D(z,1)) \}_z$ and the marginal distribution of $Z$.
 Likewise, the probability distribution of the observable data takes the form

-which also depends on $P^*$ through the collection of marginals for $\{Y(0), Y(1), D(z,0)\}_{z}$ and the marginal distribution of $Z$.
-It follows that both the observable data distribution $P$ and the average outcome under the counterfactual depend on $P^*$ only through the marginal distributions $\{Y(0), Y(1), D(z, \cdot)\}_{z}$ and the marginal distribution of $Z$---they do not depend on the joint distribution of $D(z, \cdot)$ and $D(z', \cdot)$ for $z \neq z'$.
-Moreover, if we are not imposing any cross-judge restrictions, then our constraints on the model also only restrict the marginals of $\{Y(0), Y(1), D(z, \cdot)\}_{z}$.
-This suggests that to compute the identified set for $\theta$, we can simply optimize over sets of marginals for $\{Y(0), Y(1), D(z, \cdot) \}_z$ that are consistent with the observable data.
+which depends on $P^*$ only through the collection of marginals for $\{(Y(0), Y(1), D(z,0))\}_{z}$ and the marginal distribution of $Z$.
+It follows that both the observable data distribution $P$ and the average outcome under the counterfactual depend on $P^*$ only through the marginal distributions $\{(Y(0), Y(1), D(z, \cdot))\}_{z}$ and the marginal distribution of $Z$---they do not depend on the joint distribution of $D(z, \cdot)$ and $D(z', \cdot)$ for $z \neq z'$.
+Moreover, if we are not imposing any cross-judge restrictions, then our constraints on the model also only restrict the marginals of $\{(Y(0), Y(1), D(z, \cdot))\}_{z}$.
+This suggests that to compute the identified set for $\theta$, we can simply optimize over sets of marginals for $\{(Y(0), Y(1), D(z, \cdot)) \}_z$ that are consistent with the observable data.